Uni-Grenoble-Alpes/LibreDF/README.md

 LibreDF is a framework for modeling stream processing system programs with a dataflow model.
 A dataflow model is a directed graph in which nodes represent computation tasks (called actors) and edges represent communication between a pair of actors.
 Modeling stream processing system programs with dataflow allows programs to be parallelized and distributed.
 LibreDF implements some OpenCV actors.

+## Publications

+LibreDF is used to implement Reconfigurable Dataflow (RDF) Model of Computation (MoC).

+- Shafiei, A. (2021).
+RDF: A reconfigurable dataflow model of computation (Doctoral dissertation, Université Grenoble-Alpes).
+- Fradet, P., Girault, A., Krishnaswamy, R., Nicollin, X., & Shafiei, A. (2022).
+RDF: A reconfigurable dataflow model of computation.
+ACM Transactions on Embedded Computing Systems, 22(1), 1-30.

 ## Application development

 Application developers specify the application graph in Dataflow Interchange Format (DIF).
 DIF is a general specification format for arbitrary dataflow models.
 LibreDF implements a subset of DIF explained below.